This review looks at a WordPress page builder plugin with a built-in HTML and CSS editor: LiveCanvas.

 Once you’ve enabled LiveCanvas for a particular page, you can start using the content editor to create your custom design.

 After you’ve added a section to your page, you can then insert some content into that section.
-As LiveCanvas comes with a lot of pre-built sections, you can quickly start building your page.
+As LiveCanvas comes with many pre-built sections, you can quickly start building your page.

 Readymade Page Sections